Written byJenny Zeng

 How Do You Know if Your MacBook Battery Needs Replacing?

-Based on the number of cycle counts, you can estimate how long it can last until your MacBook exhausts the maximum of 1000 cycle counts.
+Based on the number of cycle counts, you can estimate how long your MacBook Pro will last until it exhausts the maximum of 1000 cycle counts.
 If the number is close to the maximum or your battery isn't performing well, you need to replace it.

 For battery condition, you may see the following: